 - Divide spinach equally between shells or ramekins.
 Top with oysters.
 If you are using large oysters, I like to cut them in 2-4 pieces each so they are easier to eat.

-- Spoon approximately 1 tbsp miso mayo sauce over each one and then sprinkle with cheese.
+- Spoon approximately 1 tablespoon miso mayo sauce over each one and then sprinkle with cheese.